FAQs

 Is the rent registry accessible to only landlords?

 The rent registry will provide access to landlords for only the properties they own.
-After registration is submitted for a fully regulated unit, the Rent Program will provide the landlord and tenant a letter stating the Maximum Allowable Rent for the rental unit.
+After annual registration is submitted for a fully regulated unit, the Rent Program will provide the landlord and tenant a letter stating the apparent Lawful Rent Ceiling for the rental unit.
 A tenant will have the opportunity to contest certain registration information provided by the landlord that is inconsistent with the tenant’s records.
-Both parties will also be informed of a process to appeal the Maximum Allowable Rent as set forth in Civil Code section 1947.8.
+Both parties will also be informed of a process to appeal the Lawful Rent Ceiling as set forth in Civil Code section 1947.8.

 What information is public?